The plot shows the location of the SO2 alerts of the selected month, or

 degrees or so are suspect.

-- Alerts related to measurements taken over the geographic area
+Notifications related to measurements taken over the geographic area

 known as the South Atlantic Anomaly (SAA) are indicated by yellow